stat545ubc-2021/functionsnashid/README.md

 ## Basic Example

+Please check `?count_by_category` for a more detailed explanation of the function.
 Now we demonstrate the basic usage of the function:

 1.  **Results in descending order by default:**